 My father died at age 45 from coronary thrombosis.
 My brother just died at age 59 of the same problem, and he had four stents.
-Are there any tests that can predict this?
+Are there any heart tests that can predict risk factors of heart disease?

 Since coronary thrombosis runs in your family, I first recommend either the Vertical Auto Profile (VAP) test or the Lipoprotein Particle Profile (LPP) test.
 These newer cholesterol tests go beyond the standard (and woefully insufficient) blood lipid tests most doctors use to check cholesterol levels.
 They measure many different elements in your blood and determine if there are patterns in your blood fats that may lead to inflammation, which, in my opinion, is the core cause of heart disease.
 Learn more about these two cholesterol tests.